flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

         - You can see the **magnifying glass** when attempting to pop out the panel.

-    You can try using the popout panel manager application to restore the position if you suspect the pop-out is off screen.
+    You can try using the MSFS Pop Out Panel Manager application to restore the position if you suspect the pop-out is off-screen.

     [Download MSFS Pop Out Panel Manager](https://github.com/hawkeye-stan/msfs-popout-panel-manager)

-    For more information on how to actually solve the issue please reference the following GitHub issue for more information:
+    For more information on how to actually solve the issue, please reference the following GitHub issue for more information:

     [MSFS Popout Workaround / Pop out panel manager issue](https://github.com/hawkeye-stan/msfs-popout-panel-manager/issues/73){target=new .md-button}